-This is very typical from Sardinia, and it’s simply the piglet cooked on the spit.
+This is a very typical Italian dish from Sardinia, and it’s simply the piglet cooked on the spit.
 As the pig is very young, the meat is very tender and the spit-roasting makes the skin very crunchy.

 From restaurants to outdoor festivals, you will always find people cooking and serving it to guests and friends.

 These are possibly the tastiest dumplings you have ever tasted.
 Typical from the Barbagia and Ogliastra regions in Nuoro province, the culurgiones are made with thin dough and stuffed with potato cream and mint.
 They are so tasty on their own that they are usually served with a very simple tomato and basil sauce or with butter and sage.
 If you ask me, tomato and basil is the way to go.